 What you need to do

-In order to have your external application integrate a Bizagi Dataset as a source of data, these steps need to be carried out:
+To have your external application integrate a Bizagi Dataset as a source of data, carry out these steps:

 1.Obtain the service endpoint and its access keys to use the connector.